Frequently Asked Questions

 Who translated "The Scriptures"?

-• "The Scriptures" were originally translated by Dr. C.J.
-Koster, with the aid and support of other scholars and textual experts from both Jewish and non-Jewish backgrounds in different parts of the world.
-By forming the ISR, he enabled the work of the ISR to continue, even after his death.
+- "The Scriptures" were originally translated by Dr. CJ Koster, with the aid and support of other scholars and textual experts from both Jewish and non-Jewish backgrounds in different parts of the world.
+Dr. CJ Koster and other directors formed the Institute for Scripture Research as a Public Company under Section 21 of the South African companies act on 30 November 1993, with Dr. CJ Koster as the Chairman.

-• Dr. Koster passed away on 4 May 1995, deeply missed by all who knew him and also by so many who “knew” him only through the work of the ISR that he founded.
-This work continues, as he intended, with the board of directors now overseeing the on-going work of translation and revision.
+- When Dr. Koster passed away on 4 May 1995, deeply missed by all who knew him and also by so many who “knew” him only through the work of the Institute for Scripture Research that he founded, the work continued, as he intended, with the board of directors now overseeing the on-going work of translation and revision.

 Is the work of translating “The Scriptures” now complete?